Clueless, but not complacent

 For the Asset Allocation team, we continue to try and work out roughly where we are in the economic cycle.
 For example, we thought that by now there would be stronger evidence that the US had moved into a late cycle phase.
 But many of the indicators we track (see table below), especially inflation and wages, suggest the cycle has not really progressed over the last year.

 We also attempt the challenging task of overlaying the structural forces which mean this cycle might not resemble the ones seen in the past.
 This triggers some great debates and a range of opinions within the team and across the firm.
 Overall, we note that unemployment has continued to fall and asset prices have risen.
-This sets up the possibility of a self-reinforcing process of rising confidence and spending and the potential for a period of stronger growth and possibly higher inflation before this cycle ends.
+This sets up the possibility of a self-reinforcing process of rising confidence and spending and the potential for a period of stronger growth and possibly higher inflation before this market cycle ends.

 Central banks are aware of this dynamic which is why they are considering withdrawing some of the extreme stimulus delivered since the financial crisis.
 But if you are sceptical about the ability of economists to forecast, conviction about the impact of central bank balance sheets on the economy and asset prices is likely to be even lower.
 Economists are still struggling to QEQE (quantify the effect of quantitative easing) and we have no precedent for the reversal of this policy.
 Or as Ben Bernanke quipped in 2014, “the problem with QE is that it works in practice, but it doesn’t work in theory”.